 The first stage is to check your file on creditexpert.co.uk equifax.co.uk and callcredit.co.uk – these are the 3 main agencies in the UK.
 If you are serious about your credit file looking at all three is a good idea.
 These companies tend to offer the first month free and then will apply a monthly service fee.

-Continuing your monthly service fee while you make adjustments is importune two you can monitor the updates and your score improving if that is the issue for you.
+Continuing your monthly service fee while you make adjustments is important so that you can monitor the updates and your score.

 A light touch version would be to register for one agency rather than all three.

 Download & check your Credit Report

 Once you have your credit file or files then thoroughly check your personal details – errors here can get you declined. / rejected for lending.

 Check that any new accounts and recent searches are correct.

 Secondly, work through your personal details.
 Full name check it for accuracy of the spelling.
 Middle names will have an impact.
 Lastly check your date of birth and your current address registered and the time resided.

 In this section be consistent with your address history along with your name, address and the postcode in the electoral roll section of the report.

 When looking at your accounts check all registered credit cards and other commitments.
 Be sure to review that the transactions are also correct.
 If you notice any errors you need to contact the agency and get changes updated through a ‘Notice of Correction”.